cocos-creator/docs-3d-deprecated/en/material-system/overview.md

 It contains the mathematical calculations and algorithms for calculating the color of each pixel rendered.<br>
 When the [builtin effects](#builtins) are not the best fit for your need,<br>
 writing your own effect can give you all the capabilities to customize the rendering process.<br>
-Detailed syntax instructions can be found [here](effect-syntax.md).
+Detailed syntax instructions can be found in the [Effect Syntax](effect-syntax.md) documentation.

 After an effect file is created, the in-editor effect compiler automatically steps in to compile it.<br>
 Also using `builtin-unlit.effect` as an example, the compiler output for this file will look like this: